VMwareAria/VMwareAria.github.io/README.md

 - Hands-On Techniques

-  : Use Windows or Linux VMs for real-world troubleshooting.
+  : Let’s look at Windows or Linux VMs in a real-world troubleshooting.

-  - **CPU**: Unveiling Usage, Co-Stop, and Contention.
+  - **CPU**: Unveiling Metrics, such as Usage%, Co-Stop, CPU Ready, and Contention.
   - **Memory**: Evaluating Needs and Understanding Memory Contention.
   - **Disk IO**: Latency and its effects on operations.
-  - **Dropped Packets**: The last one of the fabulous four metrics
+  - **Dropped Packets**: The last one of the “fabulous four” VM metrics

 ## 12:00 - Lunch Break